sinta-p/grok-js-web/README.md

 * **GrokPattern.parseSync(str)** - parses string using corresponding pattern and returns resulting object `object`

-Find out more about grokjs https://memz.co/parsing-log-files-node-js-regex-grok/
+Find out more about grok-js https://memz.co/parsing-log-files-node-js-regex-grok/

 ## License
 **ISC License (ISC)**

-Copyright (c) 2015, Andrey Chausenko <andrey.chausenko@gmail.com>
+Copyright (c) 2019, Andrey Chausenko <andrey.chausenko@gmail.com>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above